 · 1 x Floppy adapter

-The EVGA 600 BR includes all the essential protections that you need in a modern power supply, which ensures your system stays safe from electrical faults.
+The EVGA 600 BR contains all the essential protections that you need in a modern power supply, which ensures your system stays safe from electrical faults.
 These include:

 · OVP (Over Voltage Protection)